Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 }
 ```
 This payload length is limited by the maximum length of the ROP-Chain.
 The used payload is just 88 bytes and it's used to find the "real" payload in memory and copy it to a pre-defined address.
 A existing gadget can be used to place arguments for the payload into the registers 24-31.
-After the payload is writting into memory, it will be copied to the JIT-Area, the registers will be set and the payload will be execution.
+After the payload is writting into memory, it will be copied to the JIT-Area, the registers will be set and the payload will be executed.
 An excerpt of the ROP Chain can be found in the listing below.

 ```